 As businesses enter a new year, many are looking to grow their clientele.
-However, before increasing marketing spending, firms should consider increasing their investment in strengthening client relationships to reduce client losses and keep their most valuable assets.
+However, before increasing marketing spending, firms should consider investing in strengthening their client relationships to reduce client losses and keep their most valuable assets.
 In fact, firms have greater control over client churn than they think.

 Client churn costs more than just revenue; it damages a firm’s morale and can be bad for its reputation.
 Reducing client churn should be a top priority for any accounting firm.

 Here are eight reasons for client churn and what firms can do to prevent high-value clients from taking their business elsewhere: